survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 ## Configuring Webpack

-To get suitable output, you will need to do a couple of tweaks to the configuration.
+To get suitable output, you need to do a couple of tweaks to the configuration.
 Most importantly, you have to enable two flags:

 * `--profile` to capture timing-related information.
 This is optional, but good to set.
 * `--json` to make webpack output statistics.